+Mary affirmed that feelings of vulnerability and an expansive sense of cosmopolitan understanding were not mutually exclusive.
+Being “scared” did not diminish what she saw as the real value of crossing the border: “knowing what’s going on” in both countries, instead of being “close-minded” or relying on others’ accounts, made her “more aware” in a way that her friend was not.

-Mary’s remark in the introduction about being “aware” rather than “close-minded” as a result of border-crossing is one example of this.
-Another representative statement, from which this article takes its title, came from Sara, an undergraduate who was intensely interested in business, economic development, and civil society in Mexico and the U.S. She used her own position as a transfronterizo student to criticize what she saw as the comparatively ill-informed and naïve viewpoints of classmates who lacked her direct experience in both countries.
-In classes at UTB, according to Sara, students sometimes discussed topics such as democracy and free markets as though “en todo el mundo es igual, y no es cierto” (“it’s the same everywhere in the world, and it’s not true”).
-She also cited the example of “personas que nunca, no cruzan a Matamoros y creen que solucionar los problemas de violencia es muy sencillo” (“people who never … cross to Matamoros and think that solving the problems of violence is really simple”).
-In contrast, Sara commented, she had “more insight” into the complexity of social and political problems:
+Another representative statement, from which this article takes its title, came from Sara, an outspoken undergraduate who was intensely interested in business, economic development, and civil society in Mexico and the U.S. She used her own position as a transfronterizo student to criticize what she saw as the comparatively ill-informed and naïve viewpoints of peers in her business classes who lacked her direct experience in both countries.
+In contrast, Sara commented, she had “more insight” into the complexity of social and political problems.
+I quote her narrative in full in order to give a sense of how Sara saw herself in relation to her classmates and sociopolitical realities on both sides of the border: